 PYP Progress Expectations - Lower school academic standards are age and developmentally appropriate.
 These are structured to align with the PYP, which supports teaching the whole child.
 Students learn through structured inquiry in which teachers guide students from their current level of understanding to a new and deeper level of understanding.
 This inquiry takes place through six transdisciplinary themes, of which students learn through each year.
 Students are given a score based on their level of achievement in the criteria being assessed:

-Upper School: The Upper School currently uses criterion-based assessments and grading in 9th and 10th grade English, American History, and Modern World History.
-We have embarked on a careful two- year process that will adapt the MYP grading process to all of our subject areas in a way that promotes student learning and achievement in the Diploma Programme starting in the 11th grade.
+Upper School: The Upper School continues using criterion-based assessments and grading in all subjects.
 Read more about the Diploma Programme at Lausanne here.
 To learn more about the IB Diploma Programme's assessment approach, click here.

 Following the IB Continuum of Education, student work and progress is assessed as direct evidence of achievement against the stated academic goals of courses at Lausanne.
 In addition to academic skills, IB assessments encourage an international outlook and intercultural skills, wherever appropriate.
 Student results are determined by performance against set standards.